wgpu/util/

 _compatible_surface: Option<&Surface<'_>>,

-) -> Option<Adapter> {
+) -> Result<Adapter, wgt::RequestAdapterError> {

 }

-/// Initialize the adapter obeying the WGPU_ADAPTER_NAME environment variable and if it doesn't exist fall back on a default adapter.
+/// Initialize the adapter obeying the `WGPU_ADAPTER_NAME` environment variable and if it doesn't exist fall back on a default adapter.

 pub async fn initialize_adapter_from_env_or_default(